 Board of trustees

-Avila has long been active in the Women’s Movement and was a founder member of the Northern Ireland Women’s Coalition.
-In 1990, she was appointed the first Women’s Officer for the Amalgamated Transport & General Workers’ Union (now Unite).
+Avila has been Director of the Community Foundation for Northern Ireland since 1994.
+Previously she was Regional Coordinator of the Rural Action Project (NI) – an EU Anti-Poverty initiative – and Development Officer with the Northern Ireland Council for Voluntary Action.
+In 1990, Avila was appointed the first Women’s Officer for the Amalgamated Transport & General Workers’ Union (now Unite).
 She served on the Northern Ireland Committee of the Irish Congress of Trade Unions (ICTU) and on the Executive Council of the ICTU.

 Catherine currently works as a freelance consultant.
 Herbackground is in international development in the Asia-Pacific and Middle East regions and she has managed country-based programmes in Indonesia and Cambodia.
 Catherine was formerly CEO of Responding To Conflict.

 She has a MA in Leading Innovation and Change, and recently completed studies in Organisational Development and Consultancy at Sheffield Hallam University.
 She is currently undertaking a part-time doctorate in Practical Theology through the Cambridge Theological Federation.